-- o Fee paid previously with preliminary materials. - o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the
+oCheck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing:

-(1) Amount previously paid: N/A
+(1)Amount previously paid: N/A

 (2)Form, Schedule or Registration Statement No.: N/A

-(3) Filing party: N/A
+(3)Filing party: N/A

-(4) Date Filed: N/A
+(4)Date Filed: N/A

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS 2801 Buford Highway NE, Suite 520, Atlanta, Georgia 30329
+RPC, INC. NOTICE OF ANNUAL MEETING OF STOCKHOLDERS 2801 BUFORD HIGHWAY NE, SUITE 520, ATLANTA, GEORGIA 30329